Doctors Note Logo

 Erythema nodosum causes painful red bumps—most often on the shins—and is usually a sign that your immune system is reacting to something.
 In many cases, it resolves within weeks with rest and anti-inflammatory treatment.
 However, because it can signal infection, autoimmune disease, or other medical issues, professional evaluation is important.

-If you're unsure whether your symptoms match Erythema Nodosum, you can get personalized insights in minutes using a free AI-powered symptom assessment tool.
+If you're unsure whether your symptoms match this condition, you can check your symptoms using this free AI-powered Erythema Nodosum symptom checker to get personalized insights in just 3 minutes.
 Then follow up with a healthcare provider to confirm the diagnosis and discuss next steps.

 Painful red bumps are not something to ignore—but they are also not usually a reason to panic.
 With proper evaluation and medically guided care, most people recover fully.